etseng02/faceappflask/README.md

 1. Install all requirements in requirements.txt
 2. source env/bin/activate
+3. Application has been optimized for docker container run.
+If you choose to run this server on local machine without docker, you will need to configure the app.py on lines: 12, 13, 14 with your local directory path.
+Additonally, dlib 19.19.0 will need to be installed.
+This requirement has been taken out of requirements.txt to optimize docker image build.
-3. 'python3 app.py' to run server
+4. 'python3 app.py' to run server

 # Docker Container setup commands

 docker build -t faceappflask .

+docker container run -p 5000:5000 -d --name faceappflask faceappflask

 ## Requirements
   Click==7.0